+COST: \$72.00

+26

+COST: \$40.00

+COST: \$40.00

-Pathway Two - Qualifications Individual Course Descriptions
+Qualifications Individual Course Descriptions

-The following Qualifications are proposed offerings for the 2025 academic year.
+The following Qualifications are proposed offerings for the 2026 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of these qualifications.
-The school will initiate a formal partnership agreement with an RTO for the delivery of the qualifications on the basis of interest from students in these qualifications.
+The school will initiate a formal partnership agreement with an RTO for the delivery of the qualifications based on interest from students in these qualifications.

 ICT20120 Certificate II Applied Digital Technology (CT2ADT)

+ONE YEAR qualification.